The school today

-Using funds from the World Bank, Kimaluli High School has been greatly expanded.
-The building programme was finished in 2014 and has added
+Using the funds from the World Bank, Kimaluli High School was greatly expanded.
+The building programme was finished in 2014 and added

 • six new classrooms